 Please ensure Javascript is enabled for purposes of website accessibility

-Undergraduate and graduate students from universities in Canada and the United States are invited to participate in the 2023 Rotman Portfolio Management Competition (RPMC) hosted by the BMO Financial Group Finance Research and Trading Lab at the Rotman School of Management.
+The 2025 Rotman Portfolio Management Competition (RPMC), hosted by the BMO Financial Group Finance Research and Trading Lab at the Rotman School of Management, invites undergraduate and graduate students from around the world to participate.

 Awards